EDIflyer/linux-notes/content/server_setup.md

 generate a v4 UUID to have as a 'secret' - https://www.uuidgenerator.net/

-Create a webhooks directory in the home directory: `mkdir webhook` Then create a JSON file for the hooks: `nano hooks.json`...
+Create a webhooks directory in the home directory: `sudo mkdir /opt/webhook` Then create a JSON file for the hooks: `sudo nano /opt/webhook/hooks.json` and set relevant trigger rules (such as the branch being pushed to):
 ```
 [
     {
         "id": "redeploy",
-        "execute-command": "~/webhook/script.sh",
+        "execute-command": "/opt/webhook/triggerscript.sh",
-        "command-working-directory": "~/webhook",
+        "command-working-directory": "/opt/webhook",
         "pass-arguments-to-command":
         [
             {